Home & Mortgage

 For front-end DTI, use only housing costs in the numerator.
 For back-end DTI, include all debt payments.

-Let’s see how DTI affects real purchasing power.
+Here’s where DTI gets real.
 Both borrowers earn $85,000/year ($7,083/month gross) and have good credit.
-The difference is their existing debt load.
+The only difference is how much existing debt they carry.

 • • Income: $85,000/year ($7,083/month)